The History Of Trinidad Art Gallery

 2. He wanted to have his 24th annual show.

-I offered to help him display all of his large paintings.
-The show was scheduled to open the first week in November.
-Ned died a few days before the opening and it became a celebration of Ned's life.
-3. He wanted to have his 25th annual show.
 I thought it sad that he didn't get to do the last thing.
 However another wish of Ned's was that his house be used for an art business or gallery.
 Thanks to the Trinidad coastal land trust, to whom Ned donated this house, and to the hard work of many volunteer hours, Trinidad Art Gallery is now manifest.
 I recently realized that this opening IS Ned's 25th show.
-I'm certain that Ned is well pleased.
-Howdy Emerson November 17, 2012 |

-"The Reicke House"
+"The Riecke House"

-Built in 1900 and known as the Reicke House, Trinidad Art Gallery is one of only two standing homes from this turn-of-the-century period.
-For more information about our lovely home, visit the Trinidad Museum, located just down the road from our gallery. |
+Built in 1900 and known as the Riecke House, Trinidad Art Gallery is one of only five structures still standing from this turn-of-the-century period.
+For more information about our lovely home, visit the Trinidad Museum, located just down the road from our gallery.